 Sam became convinced that his god considered mixed fiber clothing sinful.
 He had seen the hate-mongers on TV condemning homosexuality but could not understand why they ignored the rest of Leviticus.
 He started harassing shoppers of the largest clothing store in town, eventually entering the store and damaging racks of mixed fiber clothing.
 He was arrested dozens of times, convicted often, and given antipsychotic medication which he refused to take.
 The local mental health system was ill-equipped to handle Sam, and he continued to slip through the cracks.

 There are people like Sam in every community.
 They often bounce in and out of the legal and mental health systems, neither of which are particularly well-equipped to deal with them.
-There mental illness does not always have religious overtones, but when it does, this can make friends and family members less likely to seek mental health treatment.
-Some may see them as mentally ill; others may think that they are being good fundamentalists.
+Their mental illness does not always have religious overtones, but when it does, this can make friends and family members less likely to seek mental health treatment.
+Some may see them as mentally ill; others may think that they are just being good fundamentalists.

-When mental health professionals look at Sam's case, it is the functional impairment that stands out rather than the what he believed.
-Generally speaking, beliefs that do not lead to severe distress or impairment in functioning, even when clearly delusional, are not considered sufficient for psychiatric diagnosis.
+When mental health professionals look at Sam's case, it is the functional impairment that stands out rather than the content of what he believed.
+Generally speaking, beliefs that do not lead to significant distress or impairment in functioning are not considered sufficient for psychiatric diagnosis.
 In Sam's case, the impaired functioning was readily apparent.